Official Irish Republican Army: After 1972

 Although formally on ceasefire (except for "defensive actions") since 1972, the Official IRA continued some attacks on British forces up until at least 1976, killing seven British soldiers in what it termed "retaliatory attacks".
 In addition, the OIRA's weapons were used intermittently in the ongoing feud with the Provisionals.
 This flared up into violence on several occasions, notably in October 1975.
 11 republicans on either side were killed in the feud and a nine-year-old girl was shot dead by the Provisionals when they tried to shoot her father.

 In 1974, radical elements within the organisation who objected to the ceasefire, led by Seamus Costello, established the Irish National Liberation Army (INLA).
 Another feud ensued in the first half of 1975, during which three INLA and five OIRA members were killed.
 The dead included prominent members of both organisations including Costello and the OIRA O/C, Billy McMillen.
 However, from the mid-1970s onwards, the Official republican movement became increasingly focused on achieving its aims through left-wing constitutional politics.
-This did not stop sporadic paramilitary activity from the OIRA, who on 8 September 1979 killed Hugh O'Halloran in a punishment beating in the Ballymurphy area of Belfast.
+This did not stop sporadic paramilitary activity from the OIRA, who on 8 September 1979 killed a former member, Hugh O'Halloran, in a punishment beating in the Ballymurphy area of Belfast.
 O' Halloran was beaten to death with a hurley stick and a pickaxe handle.
 Two men, one of them who admitted to OIRA membership, were imprisoned for his manslaughter.
 The OIRA lost a number of members who gradually drifted away from the ceasefire up to shortly after the 1981 Hunger Strike, many either joining the Provisional IRA or the INLA or some simply dropping out.

 From 1981 on, Sinn Féin the Workers Party, renamed the Workers' Party the following year, had some success in the Republic of Ireland, but little in Northern Ireland.

 Throughout the 1980s, allegations that the Official IRA remained in existence and was engaged in criminal activity appeared in the Irish press.
 In June 1982 the feud with the INLA flared again after OIRA member James Flynn, the alleged assassin of Seamus Costello, was shot dead by the INLA in Dublin.
 In December 1985 five men, including Anthony McDonagh, pleaded guilty to charges of conspiracy to defraud the Inland Revenue in Northern Ireland—McDonagh was described in court as an Official IRA commander.
 In February 1992 a British Spotlight programme alleged that the Official IRA was still active and involved in widespread racketeering and armed robberies.